uploadcare/uploadcare-ruby/README.md

 504 => Uploadcare::Error::ServerError::GatewayTimeout
 ```

-so now you could escape particular error (in that case 404: Not Found error):
+That's how you handle a particular error
+(in this case, a “404: Not Found” error):

 ```ruby
 begin